Speech-Language Pathology Assistant

 Online Speech-Language Pathology Assistant Programs

-In 2018-2019, 14 schools offered a speech-language pathology assistant program of some type.
+In the 2019-2020 academic year, 13 schools offered some type of speech-language pathology assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|